 Published scientific research and practical experience over the last two decades confirms that Mother Nature is the best steward of your coastal property.
 Hardened structures have failed for years to protect our homes and businesses from storms.
 Living Shorelines are an environmentally superior, competitively priced, 21st century alternative.
 As a more effective and naturally sound solution, living shorelines can improve water quality, provide habitat, increase biodiversity, and promote recreation.

-Living Shorelines are built from natural materials, integrated with the landscape, help trap sediments from tidal waters, and allow the marsh behind them to grow.
-They are natural barriers to wave energy and will survive even the hardest blow.
+Living Shorelines are built from natural materials, are integrated with the landscape, help trap sediments from tidal waters, and allow the marsh behind them to grow.
+They create a natural, and highly storm-resilient barrier to wave energy.

 A living shoreline on your property can: